 - Intensive Residential Treatment Services (IRTS) providers licensed by DHS

 Technical assistance for employers will be provided by DHS Adult Mental Health Division staff.
 Staff will assist agencies in understanding the requirements to incorporate these services within their existing program.
 Billing and reporting systems will differ for each service type.
-For more information, please contact Shelley White at email@example.com or 651-431-2518.
-For detailed information for providers, supervision requirements and administrative requirements pleases refer to Mental Health Provider Manual
+For more information, please contact Shelley White at [email protected] or 651-431-2518.
+For detailed information for providers, supervision requirements and administrative requirements please refer to Mental Health Provider Manual.